luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 # Gene Isoform counting

-Gene isoforms are mRNA produced from the same locus but with different protein coding sequences:

-5 modes of alternative splicing are recognisedd:
+Gene isoforms are mRNA produced from the same locus but with different protein coding sequences.
+5 modes of alternative splicing are recognised:
 1. Exon skipping or cassette exon.
 2. Mutually exclusive exons.
 3. Alternative donor (5') site.